ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   + ACLs and Route Policies are not required to be supported in the SIMAP, they would be linked to the SIMAP.
   + Dynamic paths may, depending on the solution, be either inside or outside of the SIMAP.
-If outside of SIMAP, dynamic paths will be linked to the SIMAP as external data.
+If outside of SIMAP, dynamic paths could be linked to the SIMAP.

+: SIMAP should ensure that it is possible to represent the paths/routes and leave the choice of what level of dynamics to represent to the specific solution/application.
+The model needs to be rich enough to represent any level of dynamics.
+BUT from experience, we suspect it can be the same model for all level of dynamics.

 REQ-PROPERTIES:
 : SIMAP entities should mainly contain properties used to identify topological entities at different layers,